 -Buffett has a couple of sentences that fit perfectly here.
 He says that with little money he is able to get 50% returns in the stock market.
 Why?
 Because he's able to spot value and take risks where others don't.
 He also recommends that if you are not able to take 50% dips in your stocks you better not invest.
 No one should invest in Substrate AI or any other company if they don't know what they are doing, if they haven't done their analysis, believe in what we are doing and know what it means to invest in the stock market.
 That said, we are obviously delighted to welcome as shareholders all those investors who - having done their analysis - trust in what we are building.

-¿Qué can you tell us about the new roadmap with the new projections for the 2022-2023 period??
+What can you tell us about the new roadmap with the new projections for the 2022-2023 period?

 For those who still do not know SAI works in the SaaS -software as a service- sector, which is growing a lot...

--That's right, we work on delivering enterprise SaaS solutions (B2B AI Saas) which has grown by 500% in the last 7 years according to Gartner, and will grow to multiples of over 30% in the next 5 years, despite all the economic problems.
-Companies know that AI adoption generates high returns wherever it is applied, be it marketing, compliance or operations; while its adoption will become more and more massive, as it happened with the use of the computer in the office in the eighties or, related to this, the use of the software.
+-We work on providing SaaS solutions for the enterprise (B2B AI Saas) which has grown by 500% in the last 7 years according to Gartner, and will grow to multiples of over 30% in the next 5 years, despite all the economic problems.
+Companies know that the adoption of AI generates high returns wherever it is applied, be it marketing, compliance or operations; while its adoption will become more and more massive, just as it happened with the use of the computer in the office in the 1980s or, related to that, the use of software.

 Is the application of artificial intelligence profitable?

 -Accenture has just published a report stating that only 12% of large companies today make profitable use of AI, increasing their revenues by up to 50 % more than other organizations, with better results in customer experience and sustainability.
 According to the consultancy, that 12% will double to 24% by 2024, which is a huge growth market.
-This is the challenge for Substrate AI over the next few years: to position itself as a player important in the transformation of the economy that AI is bringing about and that will be related to the path towards a more sustainable economy.
+This is the challenge for Substrate AI in the coming years: to position itself as an important player in the transformation of the economy that AI is bringing about and that will be related to the path towards a more sustainable economy.
 This is what we are working for every day.

 How is Cuarta Dimensión Medica, a firm acquired six months ago, doing?

-He already has a well-established business of hardware with customers in the veterinary sector throughout Spain.
-Precisely for this reason, because of its knowledge of the environment and its commercial capacity, it is the perfect platform for the launch of our diagnostic imaging solution that we are currently developing.
+It already has a well-established business in diagnostic imaging hardware, with customers in the veterinary sector throughout Spain.
+Precisely because of this, because of its knowledge of the environment and its commercial capacity, it is the perfect platform for the launch of our diagnostic imaging solution, which we are currently developing.

 What about SAI's Fleebe solution for human resources?

 -The same is true in the human resources sector, where we are already present with our Fleebe solution, and where we are completing our AI platform for talent detection and retention in large organizations.
-As everyone knows, the human resources sector is one of the fastest growing sectors in terms of the use of new software for the better management of workers.
+As everyone knows, the human resources sector is one of the fastest growing in the use of new software solutions for better employee management.
 And, ultimately, to better match the needs of organizations with those of workers.
 At this point, AI is going to be key to increasing people's satisfaction levels in the jobs they perform.

 -No doubt about it, but also organically.
 In 2021 we made three acquisitions and in 2022 another one.
 Our rhythm does not stop and we expect to continue like this in the coming years.
 When the opportunities we are waiting for present themselves and when the time is right.
-Today there are many uncertainties in the economy and these invite reflection: where will the rise in interest rates end, how will it affect company valuations, how will access to financing be in the coming quarters, how deep will the dreaded recession be and how will it affect business?
-All these questions are uncertainties that affect corporate buyouts in our case as well as in the case of private equity funds. venture capital o private equitywho have gone into a 'wait and see' mode.
-I think in this environment it is the right strategy.
+Today there are many uncertainties in the economy and these invite reflection: where will the rise in interest rates end, how will it affect company valuations, how will access to financing be in the coming quarters, how deep will the feared recession be and how will it affect business?
+All these questions are uncertainties that affect buyouts in our case as well as in the case of venture capital or private equity funds, which have gone into 'wait and see' mode.
+I think this is the right strategy in this environment.

 -Without a doubt, AI is going to be one of the building blocks of the 'new economy' because it is a technology that helps create new efficiencies where they don't exist.
 That is precisely what we need to generate economic growth with the same carbon footprint, or reduce the carbon footprint for a given GDP.
 Saving energy in buildings, managing animal farms to reduce drug intake and improve animal welfare, scheduling logistics routes to save on fuel or new forms of medical diagnosis that save time and visits to patients are some examples of how AI is going to help us move towards a zero-emission economy.
 But there are many more examples and the use cases are increasing every day.
 We really don't yet know the full potential of this technology and how we will be using it in 10 years' time.
 We are sure to be surprised.